ANALOGIES

 Concept

-I formalized the intersections of music and cinema using a simple technique that visualizes sound through its mechanical energy.
+To formalize the intersections of music and cinema, I used a simple technique that visualizes sound through its mechanical energy.
 The vibrations of a speaker driver create lateral forces that are normally dampened by the loudspeaker body.
 But when an efficient speaker driver is separated from its casing and played loud enough, the radial asymmetry of lateral sound pressure forces will move it around on a horizontal plane, so it can become a drawing device.
 Lars Lundehave Hansen used sonically-driven mechanics for drawing in his work Spiderbytes (2011), but it never went beyond a well-rounded technical demo.
 He played low-frequency noise music on wired, down-facing speaker drivers, mounted on four graphite sticks symmetrically attached through the driver’s mounting holes.
 My sonic drawing methodology in Analogies features a clearly conceptualized source pool (songs in film) and technique (analog transcoding) within a multifaceted metaphorical space of analogizing the cognitive processes in creative acts.

 Another phenomenon caused by the mechanical nature of sound is cymatics: the emergence of different patterns in the excitatory medium (usually fluid or granular) depending on the geometry of the sound transmitting device and its driving frequency (Wikipedia 2023).
 It was explored by artists such as Ron Rocco and David Hykes’ Andro-Media (1980), Ned Kahn’s Sonic Range (1992), Carsten Nicolai’s Milch (2000), Yoshimasa Kato & Yuichi Ito’s White Lives on Speaker (2007), and Gabriel Dunne’s Cymatic Organ (2009).
 Nigel John Stanford used it in his hyperaestheticized promo video Cymatics: Science vs. Music (2014) to produce intricate water, nanofluids, fire, and lightning patterns.